brooksbenson/eloquent-js/chapter1/chapter1-notes.md

 ## Values

-A value at the brass-tags is a chunk of bits.
+A value, at the brass-tags, is a chunk of bits.
 In JavaScript, there are six discrete value types, each of which has its own role.

 ### Numbers

-Numbers in JavaScript represent numerical values and use a fixed number of 64 bits of memory.
+Numbers in JavaScript represent numerical values.
+Each discrete numerical expression uses a fixed number of 64 bits of memory in the computer.
 This means the number of numbers that can be represented in JavaScript is limited.

 #### NaN

-A numerical value that results from a nonsensical operation.
+A numerical value that results from a nonsensical numerical operation.

 #### Infinity